Happenin'

 Goals

-• To maintain a balance between her work life and social life
+• To maintain a balance between work and social life

-• To make time for her friends in her free time
+• To make time for friends in her free time

 • To spend less time planning and more time attending events